kenstott/pyhasura/README.md

 ```
 ### Convert SDL into nodes and relationships

-Take a Hasura graphql endpoint and converts tje metadata it into nodes
+Take a Hasura graphql endpoint and converts the metadata it into nodes
 and edges for graph analysis (e.g. finding the optimal path between 2 types).

 ```python